jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 The previous diagram showed a code block within a definition (a square).
 This diagram shows the code block in an execution (a diamond).

-So a code block ois symbolized by:
+So a code block is symbolized by:

 - a diamond
 - inside another command